So I wrote about my first chemo, it was raw and honest and ‘my’ experience.

 Some will go to work through chemo while others will find it hard to get dressed…or get out of bed.
 Then there’s those that will fall somewhere in-between.

-What I want you all to know is please don’t be scared of my story, it what happened to me…might not be the same for you.
-The other thing is that I write raw, I say it as it is and I can’t change that.
+What I want you all to know is please don’t be scared of my story, ‘sit what happened to me and might not be the same for you.
+The other thing is that I write raw, I say it as it is and I

 Life through chemo was pretty freakin hard but not all days were shit and even on my most shit days I could still smile.
 As I progressed through treatment my coping mechanisms got better, sure my body got weaker but my mind got stronger.